Permanently signed detour route: Germany

 Every exit on the German Autobahn and some other expressways has a pre-posted "on-demand" detour route (German: Bedarfsumleitung) marked with a blue and white sign having a number starting with a "U" (short for "Umleitung", German for "detour".)
 In the event an Autobahn segment must be closed due to a crash, road work, or other incident, drivers can be diverted off the Autobahn to follow the numbered signs over the adjacent secondary road network to the next downstream Autobahn entrance.
 In the event that entrance is also closed, signs will indicate to motorists to follow the next sequentially-numbered route.
 Odd-numbered detour routes are used for northbound and eastbound travel, while even-numbered routes are used for southbound and westbound travel.
 The detours can also optionally be used to circumnavigate traffic jams.

 As the detours use secondary roadways, federal administrative rules require consultation with local authorities when planning the detour routes, and routes are selected to minimize distance, stops (i.e. traffic signals), and disruption to nearby communities as much as possible.

+Ireland

+Following the identification of emergency diversion routes on the M50 in 2016, a set of symbols to indicate such routes was introduced.
+The operation of these routes as well as the symbols used are similar to that in the UK, although hollow shape symbols are not used.
+They are typically displayed on directional signs, or are displayed on their own signs with an arrow indicating the direction of the route.
+In the event of a road closure, a variable message sign will display a message indicating the symbol to be followed, allowing drivers to bypass the closure.